AATHITH/kubesort/README.md

 </p>
 </details>

-### v0.2.0 Limitations:
+### v0.3.0 Limitations:
- You need Bash in your system.(will add more ways to install in future versions).
+ You need Bash in your system. (will add more ways to install in future versions).

-### v0.2.0 Release notes:
+### v0.3.0 Release notes:
-  You can now sort Deployment(6 options) and Service(5 options) resource in addition to the Pods(5 options).
-  Total of 3 resources and 16 options are now supported by KUBESORT.
+  1. Typing to get the sorted output from kubectl is further reduced.
+  2. You don't have to remember the separate syntax for KUBESORT.
+Add `kubectl` keyword in front of `kubectl get` command.<br>
+  eg.:`kubesort kubectl get pod age` will get Pods sorted by their age.

 ### Roadmap:
-1) Sort for resource pv, pvc, replicasets, replication controllers, ingress resources, nodes, namespaces will be included.
+- [ ] Sort for resource pv, pvc, replicasets, replication controllers, ingress resources, nodes, namespaces will be included.
-2) Bash auto-completion will be included.
-3) making this into Kubectl plugin.
-4) more install options.
+- [ ] More options to install KUBESORT.
+- [ ] Video instruction on how to use KUBESORT.

 ### Tried and Tested in:
    k8s: v1.18.1<br>
    kubectl: v1.18.1<br>
-   ubuntu: 18.04<br>
-   bash: v4.4<br>
+   bash: v4.4.20<br>

+## Contributions are welcomed here.
+#### What can you contribute?
+1) Reduce the no. of lines of the code or simplify the code.
+2) Add things to match up with the Roadmap.
+#### Who can contribute?
+ANYONE WITH INTEREST.

+## *** If KUBESORT interests you, Do Give this Project a Star ***